Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Phillies' 4.02 team ERA ranks 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.